oldyew/watir-rspec-test/docs/sql/readme.md

 ### AS is a keyword in SQL that allows you to rename a column or table in the result set using an alias

 SELECT albums.name AS 'Album', albums.year, artists.name AS 'Artist' FROM albums JOIN artists ON albums.artist_id = artists.id WHERE albums.year > 1980;

-## Subqueries

-- Subqueries are used to complete an SQL transformation by nesting one query within another query.
-- A non-correlated subquery is a subquery that can be run independently of the outer query and can be used to complete a multi-step transformation.
-- A correlated subquery is a subquery that cannot be run independently of the outer query.
-The order of operations in a correlated subquery is as follows:

-1. A row is processed in the outer query.
-2. Then, for that particular row in the outer query, the subquery is executed.

 ### UNION